derjayjay/homebridge-keylights/README.md

 # Homebridge Key Lights

-This is yet another Homebridge plugin for the Elgato Key Light and Key Light Air.
-It allows you to control your Key Light (Air) with HomeKit while avoiding some of the issues other plugins have.
+This is yet another Homebridge plugin for the Elgato Key Light, Key Light Air and Ring Light.
+It allows you to control your Elgato lights with HomeKit while avoiding some of the issues other plugins have.

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)